GuyEichler/KalmMind/README.md

 # KalmMind
-The open-source release of the KalmMind work
+The open-source release of the KalmMind work (TBD)